plansoft-it/skyscanner-flights-scraping/README.md

 ## Docker
 You can run these script using also Docker.

-You can refer to the offical (Puppeteer repo)[https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md#running-puppeteer-in-docker].
+You can refer to the offical [Puppeteer repo](https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md#running-puppeteer-in-docker).

 ## Contribution
 Feel free to contribute by open an issue or creating a pull request.